Maggie Roswell: Return to The Simpsons and later work

 Roswell returned to The Simpsons in 2002 in the season premiere of the fourteenth season, in which Maude made an appearance as a ghost.
 She reached a deal with Fox to record her lines from her Denver home, the dispute ended, and Roswell has remained on the show.
 She also appeared as Helen Lovejoy in the film The Simpsons Movie (2007).
-She attended the gala premiere together with her daughter, Spenser Rayle, who was fourteen years old at the time.
+She attended the gala premiere together with her daughter, who was fourteen years old at the time.
 Roswell told The Denver Post that she was surprised she was given two tickets; "Everybody in Hollywood is killing to get their kid there.
 My daughter's big thrill is to meet [the band] Green Day," which also appeared in the film.

 In 2004, Roswell had a minor role in the film Silver City.
 In 2009, she starred in the play Bunny Bunny: Gilda Radner, a Sort of Romantic Comedy at Avenue Theater in Denver.
 It opened in May of that year.
 The play recounted events in the career of actress Gilda Radner, who Roswell played, from 1975 (the start of Saturday Night Live) to her death in 1989.

 Roswell enjoys singing.
 On February 7, 1999, she debuted as a nightclub singer at the Denver Chop House & Brewery, where she performed on behalf of the homelessness charity Family Homestead.
 In June 2003, she sang at Denver's Rattlebrain Theatre on Sunday nights with The Sirens.

-Roswell is a registered Democrat and still adheres to the Catholic faith she was raised in.